nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 - #### Blockchain-as-a-Service (BaaS)
   BaaS is a type of blockchain service model that allows blockchain systems or components to be computing resource that can be used for supporting cloud systems or other applications.
 The major intention of using BaaS is allowing customers to focus on core business rather than struggling with technical obstacles of blockchain.
 The basic idea of BaaS is that the blockchain network/application is treated as a service offering, on which users are allowed to configure blockchain settings, such as blockchain network types and smart contract rules.
 Infrastructure for establishing blockchain network is offered by the service provider and partial codes of blockchain are available for open source.

-  For instance Microsoft Azure supports Ethereum, Corda and Hyperledger Fabric for the deployment and configuration of a blockchain network.
+For instance, Microsoft Azure supports Ethereum, Corda and Hyperledger Fabric for the deployment and configuration of a blockchain network.
 The Azure’s user only needs configure certain parameters rather than figuring out all technical details.
-Amazon Web Services (AWS), also, has provided BaaS in their mature and widely-used cloud environment since 2016.
+Amazon Web Services (AWS), also, has provided BaaS in their mature and widely used cloud environment since 2016.
 AWS’s BaaS can support both Ethereum and Hyperledger.

   In most current blockchain systems, an assumption was made that the demand of the trustful third-party was reduced due to the decentralization setting.
 Interactions between stakeholders were assumed to be secure no matter whether the stakeholder was trustful.
-This assumption could be challenged and there could be trust management issues in BaaS because inserting service providers into the blockchain system could cause **"recentralizations"**.
+This assumption could be challenged and there could be trust management issues in BaaS because inserting service providers into the blockchain system could cause **"re-centralizations"**.
 One of the reasons was that the service provider could be or had connections with stakeholder(s) so that the blockchain offering might lack of trust.
 A potential solution was signing a service agreement to restrict activities of CSPs (Cloud Service Providers).

 - #### Blockchain-enabled Data Provenance in Cloud *Provenance* refers to a type of metadata that records and describes operation data.
-In the scenario of cloud computing, a functional provenance tells **when, where and how** data are stored, accessed, modified and deleted in cloud datacenter.
+In the scenario of cloud computing, a functional provenance tells **when, where and how** data are stored, accessed, modified, and deleted in cloud datacenter.

   The application of provenance in cloud benefits both CSPs and users.
 To address providers’ demands, provenance metadata could be utilized to debug, for discovering potential security vulnerabilities, assist CSPs to identify abnormal process in clouds, e.g., unexpected running applications, which continually consuming resources and so on.
-On the other hand, from the perspective of users, provenance can protect users data from the threat of malicious insiders and also provides a platform with a function of recording both administrative and malicious operations.
-A long-run of fulfillment of Service Level Agreement (SLA) can be monitored under the restriction of provenance information.
+On the other hand, from the perspective of users, provenance can protect users' data from the threat of malicious insiders and provides a platform with a function of recording both administrative and malicious operations.
+A long run of fulfillment of Service Level Agreement (SLA) can be monitored under the restriction of provenance information.

   Benefits of provenance as discussed above are based on the assumption of metadata that were secure and reliable.
 However, provenance records still had a chance to be tempered by the threat agent, which could disable/misuse the provenance system.